The Structure of Graphics

 .
 The primitives are objects like Point

-, which represent elements of a graphical image, as well as directives such as RGBColor
+, that represent elements of a graphical image, as well as directives such as RGBColor

 This generates a plot of a list of points.